 Average Weather for Boating

-Boating season runs from late May through early October.
+The season runs from late May through early October.
 Summers are warm and comfortable, with highs in the 70s and low 80s.
-Fall brings cooler temps but incredible foliage views on the water.
+Fall brings cooler temperatures and foliage views from the water.

 55+ Communities With Onsite Boat Parking